aksulightning/aksupack/README.md

 # aksupack
 A Repository for Aksupack.

-You can download Aksupack at https://www.planetminecraft.com/texture-pack/aksucraft-11-texture-pack-fin/.
+Aksupack official versions are only available on PlanetMinecraft, you can download it at https://www.planetminecraft.com/texture-pack/aksucraft-11-texture-pack-fin/.